 - State compensatory time expires 12 months after the end of the workweek in which it was earned.

-- To determine when your state compensatory time is scheduled to expire, please visit Review Compensatory Time Expiration in the Employee Time Reporting & Leave Balances Manual.
+- To determine when your state compensatory time is scheduled to expire, please visit View Compensatory Time Expiration in the Salaried Employee Time Reporting & Leave Balances Manual.

 When You Leave UT System Administration